SamBumgardner/Intro-To-Video-Game-Development/assignments/a3_basic_flixel_project.md

-# In-Class Exercise: A Basic HaxeFlixel Project
+# Assignment 3: A Basic HaxeFlixel Project

 ## Purpose
 It's time to set up our first haxeflixel project!